michaelsenapon/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-#Shell Scripts on Init files, Variables and Expansions\n
+# Shell Scripts on Init files, Variables and Expansions
 ---
-'0-alias' create a script that creates an alias:
+## '0-alias' create a script that creates an alias:

--Name: 'ls'
+- Name: 'ls'
--Value: 'rm *'
+- Value: 'rm *'